LucianoLaratelli/POLIR/waterEquil/README.md

 Known Errors
 ------------
-1. Running the code on a water dimer does not move the hydrogens, creating unrealistic torque on the oxygen atoms.
+1. Running the code on a water dimer does not move the hydrogens on the first water molecule.

 TODO
 ----